-Many women don’t realize that the birth of the baby doesn’t complete the labor process.
-Actually, a pregnant woman’s final stage of labor occurs when her placenta is expelled from her uterus.
-For many women, this process happens on its own after the baby has come through the birth canal, however, for some, this process doesn’t happen automatically, resulting in a phenomenon called retained placenta.
+The final stage of labor occurs when the placenta is expelled from the mother’s uterus.
+For many women, this process happens on its own after the baby has come through the birth canal.
+However, for some, this process doesn’t happen automatically, resulting in a phenomenon called retained placenta.

 What Is a Retained Placenta?